Scream of the Shalka: Plot

-The Doctor contacts UNIT and explains that he is not interested in getting involved in this problem.
-He gives them all the information he has on the aliens and tells them that once he retrieves his TARDIS he is leaving.
-The aliens have begun nesting below ground at a site rich with a special volcanic rock the Doctor believes they have adapted themselves to use.
-He maps out the area and leads a UNIT team down into some caves to find his TARDIS.
-After a tense exchange with the UNIT commander, the worm creatures attack and the Doctor separates himself from the group and hitches a ride in a giant underground worm to the main lair of the aliens.
-There he meets Prime, commander of the Shalka.
-Prime declares humans inferior and subject to their domination.
-The Doctor attempts to act inept to extract information from Prime, who sees through the act and calls him out on it.
-Prime reveals that the Shalka are 2000 strong and will be invading the surface soon.
-The Doctor attempts another bluff, declaring himself a non-human and therefore uninterested in what happens to the humans.
-Prime orders Alison executed in hot lava, which forces the Doctor to make a deal to spare her life.
-He allows the Shalka into the TARDIS and de-activates the Master, who turns out to be an android programmed by the Doctor.
-The Shalka tell the Doctor his technology is inferior and they do not need him.
-He is cast into a black hole they have created inside Earth that they are using as a gateway to bring in more troops and also to dispose of people they do not need.
-As he is plummeting into the black hole the Doctor realizes his phone is still connected to the TARDIS and uses it to summon the TARDIS.
-He finds the Master re-activated and forcefully expels the Shalka from the TARDIS into the black hole.
+The Doctor contacts UNIT but says he doesn't want to get involved.
+He will leave as soon as he has the TARDIS returned to him.
+The Doctor leads a UNIT team down to get his ship.
+The creatures attack, and the Doctor separates himself from the group and meets Prime, the female commander of the Shalka Confederacy.
+Prime declares humans to be inferior and subject to their domination, declaring the start of an invasion of Earth.
+Prime orders her minions to have Alison killed, which forces the Doctor to make a deal to spare her life.
+The TARDIS is cast into a black hole the Shalka had created inside Earth which they are using as a gateway to bring in more troops.
+As he plummets into the black hole, the Doctor realizes his phone is still connected to the TARDIS and uses it to summon the ship; he and the Master expel the Shalka from the TARDIS into the black hole.
 For an unknown reason, the Shalka release Alison back to the surface.